SPD: Exercises to Focus On & Avoid

 Now that you understand the contributing factors that can lead to SPD, it’s time to focus on the things you can do to help support your body to mitigate SPD symptoms, or avoid it altogether:

-1. Find Neutral Alignment: OK, so this first one is not technically an “exercise,” but it is one of the most important tips to help mitigate SPD.
-It has to do with getting your body into neutral alignment to minimize pressure on pubic symphysis joint.
+1. Find Neutral Alignment: This first one is not really an “exercise,” but it is one of the most important tips to help mitigate SPD.
+It has to do with getting your body — especially your pelvis — into neutral alignment to minimize pressure on pubic symphysis joint.
 Watch the video below to learn how to get your body into neutral alignment, and try to keep this in mind as you go about your day — especially during long periods of standing or walking.

 3. Pelvic Floor Activations (PFAs): One of the key responsibilities of the pelvic floor muscles is to assist in stabilizing the pelvis.
 The stronger these muscles are, the more they can support your pelvis, which minimizes stress on the pubic symphysis joint.
-Watch this video to learn a step-by-step process to first find your pelvic floor muscles (HINT: they’re not just your “pee-stopping” muscles), then learn how to work these muscles through a full range of motion coordinated with your 360° Breathing.
+Watch this video to learn a step-by-step process to first find your pelvic floor muscles (HINT: they’re not just your “pee-stopping” muscles), then learn how to perform PFAs.

 4. Bridges: Your glutes work with your core to stabilize your pelvis, so strengthening your glutes is important for mitigating SPD pain.
 Bridges are a great way to target your glutes because they keep your pelvis in a stable position.
-This is also a safe exercise to do throughout pregnancy because, even though you are on your back, you are moving the entire time.
-Of course, if you are uncomfortable being on your back, you can do this bridge with shoulders elevated variation.
+This is also a safe exercise to do throughout pregnancy.
+Don’t worry, it is fine to be on your back for short durations during pregnancy as long as you feel comfortable.

 5. Ground Pickup (or Deadlift): The Ground Pickup is essentially a Deadlift, but we refer to it this way because we want you to associate this action with how you pick things up off the ground in your daily life.
 Like bridges, this movement also targets the glutes while keeping the pelvis in a stable position.